markjfine/nrsc5-dui/README.md

 It is also assumed you have a fully operational Gtk3 environment installed from [Homebrew](https://brew.sh/), if running on macOS.

+Note: The current code is not very compatible with Python v3.12 as many of the dependencies aren't available via pip, nor do they work properly under 3.12.
+When calling Python from the command line, please ensure that it's using a previously installed version (such as 3.11) using `which python3`, or by including the full path to an earlier interpreter.
+This will be something like `/opt/homebrew/bin/python3.11` if running on a Mac using the Homebrew package manager.

 # Setup
-1. Install the latest version of Python 3.9, PyGObject, Pillow, and other python dependencies.
+1. Install the latest version of Python (<= v3.11), PyGObject, Pillow, and other python dependencies.
 Once Python is installed, you may install the dependencies by giving the command `pip install -r <path_to requirements.txt>`
 2. Compile and install nrsc5.
 If using an SDRPlay, you must compile and install the version provided by [fventuri](https://github.com/fventuri/nrsc5).
 3. Install nrsc5-dui files in a directory where you have write permissions.